Policy last updated

 Referee reports are a critical part of the assessment of the relative merits of short listed applicants who are in high contention for the position.
 Such reports allow for a rigorous checking of claims made by those applicants and the gathering of evidence on work performance.

-Referees are nominated by the applicants to clarify, verify and add information to what is learned in the interview and from other parts of the selection process.
+The applicants nominate referees to clarify, verify and add information to what is learned in the interview and from other parts of the selection process.
 The main purpose of using referees is to elicit information from past employers, employees about the applicant’s ability to perform the essential functions of the role and to verify an applicant’s claims.

 Referees should be invited to comment on the applicant in relation to all of the selection criteria.
 The selection panel or a nominated member of the selection panel may seek referee reports either verbally (by telephone or teleconferencing) in person or in written form.
 The selection panel should accurately record both written and verbal referee comments.
 Where referee comments are provided verbally, the comments should be noted and read back to the referee to confirm the comments.